The Deadly Affair

 The Deadly Affair is a 1967 British spy film based on John le Carré's first novel, Call for the Dead (1961).
 The film stars James Mason and was directed by Sidney Lumet from a script by Paul Dehn.

-As it is a Columbia Pictures production and Paramount owned the film rights to the name George Smiley, the central character is renamed Charles Dobbs.
-Paramount acquired the film rights to the character name when filming The Spy Who Came In from the Cold (1965).
+As it is a Columbia Pictures production and Paramount owned the film rights to the name George Smiley, the central character is renamed Charles Dobbs; however, his police liaison Mendel and wife Ann's names are retained.
+Paramount had acquired the film rights to the Smiley character name when filming The Spy Who Came In from the Cold (1965).

 The soundtrack was composed by Quincy Jones, and the bossa nova theme song, "Who Needs Forever", was performed by Astrud Gilberto.

 Plot

-In 1960s London, Charles Dobbs (James Mason) is a staid MI5 operative investigating Foreign Office official Samuel Fennan (Robert Flemyng), a former Communist who apparently commits suicide.
+In 1960s London, Charles Dobbs is a staid MI6 operative investigating Foreign Office official Samuel Fennan, a former Communist who apparently commits suicide.
 Dobbs becomes suspicious about the cause of Fennan's death while visiting Fennan's widow the morning after his death.
-When a wake-up call is received at Fennan's home, his widow Elsa (Simone Signoret) says the call was for her.
-Dobbs discovers this to be a lie, and as a result Dobbs suspects that Elsa, a survivor of a Nazi extermination camp, might have some clues regarding Fennan's death.
+When a wake-up call is received at Fennan's home, his widow Elsa says the call was for her.
+Dobbs discovers this to be a lie and as a result suspects that Elsa, a survivor of a Nazi extermination camp, might have some clues regarding Fennan's death.

 Other government officials want Dobbs to drop the case.
-However, Dobbs privately links up with retired police inspector Mendel (Harry Andrews) to continue enquiries and they uncover a network of Communist agents.
-Dobbs also discovers that his wife Ann (Harriet Andersson) is leaving him to go to Switzerland to join a former World War II colleague, Dieter Frey (Maximilian Schell).
+However, Dobbs privately links up with retired police inspector Mendel to continue enquiries and they uncover a network of East European agents, one of whom assaults Dobbs, breaking his hand.
+Dobbs also discovers that his promiscuous wife Ann is leaving him to go to Switzerland to join a former World War II colleague, Dieter Frey.

 Dobbs ultimately decides to set a trap to prove that Elsa is a spy and to uncover her control by arranging a rendezvous which takes place in the Aldwych theatre during a performance of "Edward II".
-Dobbs, his colleague Bill Appleby (Kenneth Haigh) and Mendel observe Elsa and wait to see who will sit in the empty seat next to her.
-Dobbs is shocked to see that it is Dieter who sits down next to Elsa and is her control.
-When Dieter and Elsa realise they have been set up, Dieter secretly kills Elsa and slips out of the theatre.
+Dobbs, his colleague Bill Appleby and Mendel observe Elsa and wait to see who will sit in the empty seat next to her.
+Dobbs is sickened to see that it is Dieter who sits down next to Elsa and is her control.
+When Dieter and Elsa realise they have been set up, Dieter quietly kills Elsa and slips out of the theatre.
 Mendel follows Dieter to his hideout and summons Dobbs.
-In the final confrontation, Dieter shoots Mendel but is himself killed bare-handed by the enraged Dobbs.
+In the final confrontation, Dieter shoots Mendel but is himself killed bare-handed by the enraged Dobbs, who uses the cast on his hand as a bludgeon.

 Dobbs flies to Zurich where he is met at the airport by Ann.